xorbitsai/inference/doc/source/models/builtin/image/deepdoc.rst

   Xinference installs the ``deepdoc-lib[gpu]`` extra (including ``onnxruntime-gpu``) and DeepDoc selects CUDAExecutionProvider.
 On workers without CUDA, Xinference installs the base ``deepdoc-lib`` package instead.
+  The isolated environment also pins ``transformers<5`` for compatibility with DeepDoc's Hugging Face Hub dependency.
 Xinference reserves and exposes the assigned GPU to the model process.

 Execute the following command to launch the model::